 Improving Voice Record with clicks

-Another example is the speech record with accidental clicks at the beginning and the end.
-The maximum Peak Level belongs to clicks, so Peak Normalization has no effect here and the volume of the important voice part cannot be adjusted to maximum.
+Another example is the speech record, which includes accidental clicks at the beginning and end.
+The maximum Peak Level belongs to clicks, so Peak Normalization has no effect here, and the volume of the important voice part cannot be adjusted to maximum.
 Automatic Volume Control is a solution here again.

 Audio with clicks